Inside: Need help decluttering before a move? Use these tips to get decluttered and organized to take some stress out of the moving process.

 What Should I Do a Month Before Moving?

-When you’re one month away from your moving day, it’s time to start packing.
+When you’re one month away from your moving day, it’s time to start packing if you haven’t yet.

 You might think it’s too early, but believe me.
-If you’ve had time to accumulate a bunch of stuff in your house, it’s going to take time to pack it up and get it out.
+If you’ve had time to accumulate a bunch of stuff in your house, it’s going to take time to pack it all up in cardboard boxes and get it out.

 While you can bring in movers to pack and haul your personal belongings, it can be better to start off on your own.
 Not only will you cut down on moving expenses, but you’ll have a chance to methodically sort through the stuff that you own and get rid of things you don’t need in your new space.